cookpad/global-style-guides/workflow/README.md

 ## Bigger releases ("epics")

-For bigger features that consist of multiple stories, it is a good idea to create a _release branch_.
+For bigger features that consist of multiple stories that need to be released together, create a _release branch_.
 Reviewers will then be able to review each _smaller_ PR as they come in.

 1. `git co -b my_new_epic` to start a release branch